 Support the Turkey Project

-To learn more about how you can address hunger and food insecurity, download the Drexel Alumni resource guide.
+To learn more about how you can address hunger and food insecurity, download the resource guide.

 WHAT IS THE ALUMNI TURKEY PROJECT?

-The Alumni Turkey Project is Drexel’s longest-running alumni tradition.
-Made possible by generous donors, holiday meals are provided to families and individuals within the greater Philadelphia area.
-This year, the Turkey Project expanded its support to help communities in Texas and California.
-Drexel partners include Dornsife Center for Neighborhood Partnerships, the Stephen and Sandra Sheller 11th Street Family Health Services, St. Christopher's Center for the Urban Child and Drexel’s student food pantry, Mario’s Market.
+Drexel partners include the Dornsife Center for Neighborhood Partnerships, the Stephen and Sandra Sheller 11th Street Family Health Services, St. Christopher's Center for the Urban Child and Drexel’s student food pantry, Mario’s Market.